Cave painting: East and Southeast Asia

 Caves in the Maros-Pangkep karst (Sulawesi, Indonesia).
-Hand stencils estimated between 35,000–40,000 BP.
+Hand stencils estimated between 35,000 and 40,000 BP.

 In Indonesia the caves in the district of Maros in Sulawesi are famous for their hand prints.
 About 1,500 negative handprints have also been found in 30 painted caves in the Sangkulirang area of Kalimantan; preliminary dating analysis as of 2005 put their age in the range of 10,000 years old.
 A 2014 study based on uranium–thorium dating dated a Maros hand stencil to a minimum age of 39,900 years.
 A painting of a babirusa was dated to at least 35.4 ka, placing it among the oldest known figurative depictions worldwide.

 In November 2018, scientists reported the discovery of the oldest known figurative art painting, over 40,000 (perhaps as old as 52,000) years old, of an unknown animal, in the cave of Lubang Jeriji Saléh on the Indonesian island of Borneo.

 And more recently, in 2021, archaeologists announced the discovery of cave art at least 45,500 years old in Leang Tedongnge cave, Indonesia.
 According to the journal Science Advances, the cave painting of a warty pig is the earliest evidence of human settlement of the region.
 It has been reported that it is rapidly deteriorating as a result of climate change in the region.

 Originating in the Paleolithic period, the rock art found in Khoit Tsenkher Cave, Mongolia, includes symbols and animal forms painted from the walls up to the ceiling.
 Stags, buffalo, oxen, ibex, lions, Argali sheep, antelopes, camels, elephants, ostriches, and other animal pictorials are present, often forming a palimpsest of overlapping images.
 The paintings appear brown or red in color, and are stylistically similar to other Paleolithic rock art from around the world but are unlike any other examples in Mongolia.

 The Padah-Lin Caves of Burma contain 11,000-year-old paintings and many rock tools.